Multi-level cell: Quad-level cell

 Memory that stores 4 bits per cell is commonly referred to as quad-level cell (QLC), following the convention set by TLC.
 Prior to its invention, the term "QLC" was synonymous with MLC in referring to cells that can have 4 voltage states, i.e. ones that store 2 bits per cell – what is now unambiguously referred to as DLC.

 Due to the exponentially increasing number of required voltage stages for higher level flash the lifetime of QLC is further reduced to a maximum of 1,000 program/erase cycles.

 In 2009, Toshiba and SanDisk introduced NAND flash memory chips with quad-level cells, storing 4 bits per cell and holding a capacity of 64 Gbit.

 SanDisk X4 flash memory cards, introduced in 2009, was one of the first products based on NAND memory that stores 4 bits per cell, commonly referred to as quad-level-cell (QLC), using 16 discrete charge levels (states) in each individual transistor.
 The QLC chips used in these memory cards were manufactured by Toshiba, SanDisk and SK Hynix.

 In 2017, Toshiba introduced V-NAND memory chips with quad-level cells, which have a storage capacity of up to 768 Gbit.
 In 2018, ADATA, Intel, Micron and Samsung have launched some SSD products using QLC NAND memory.

 In 2020, Samsung released a QLC SSD with storage space up to 8 TB for customers.
 It is the SATA SSD with the largest storage capacity for consumers as of 2020.

 Enterprise QLC (eQLC) is a more expensive variant of QLC that is optimized for commercial use.

+Penta-level cell

+Memory that stores 5 bits per cell is referred to as penta-level cell (QLC).
+PLC is based on 3D NAND.
+As of May 2023, PLC does not seem to have been commercially introduced to any significant degree.